- About Organizations

 If the user already has an Organization, you'll see it (as well as any Group associations).

 You can leave Organization notes which will be visible with the Organization in the sidebar.

-Click the ⋮ button to the right of the desired Organization and select Edit or Delete.
+- Click the ⋮ button to the right of the desired Organization and select Edit, Merge Into and Delete.

-When in the organization, click the Pencil icon or the Trashbin icon.
+When viewing an Organization, click the Pencil icon, Merge or the Trashbin icon.

 Deleting Organizations carries some implications.
 If you set up any Rules & Notifications, they will no longer function as intended.